 Configuration: Cloud Management Portal (Beta)

 A newer feature that is still Beta at the time of this writing is the “Cloud Management Portal”.
-You may create an account with Sunny Valley Networks to be able to manage Sensei from the cloud.
-This feature is likely more useful for Business/Enterprise users that need to manage several firewalls, but there may be some home users that would like to manage Sensei on more than one device (perhaps managing other firewalls for family members).
+You may create an account with Sunny Valley Networks to be able to manage Zenarmor from the cloud.
+This feature is likely more useful for Business/Enterprise users that need to manage several firewalls, but there may be some home users that would like to manage Zenarmor on more than one device (perhaps managing other firewalls for family members).
 For Free and Home Editions, you can only manage up to 3 nodes/devices.

 Differences Between the Free Edition and Home Edition